jefflunt/nmspec/.github/ISSUE_TEMPLATE/custom.md

 ---
-name: Custom issue template
+name: Add output language support for <language>
-about: Describe this issue template's purpose here.
+about: Submit this issue template if you'd like to see a new language added to nmspec
-title: Add language support for <language>
+title: Add output language support for <language>
 labels: lang-support
 assignees: jefflunt